Vocalink: International payments infrastructure

 On 12 July 2010 through EAPS, LINK opened all UK cash machines to the similar German Girocard scheme operated by Zentraler Kreditausschuss.
-Similarly the VocaLink agreement with the Pulse network allows Discover card and Diners Club International cardholders to use LINK ATMs.
+Similarly the VocaLink agreement with the Pulse network allows Discover Card and Diners Club International cardholders to use LINK ATMs.
 VocaLink also provides a gateway service to Visa, MasterCard and China Union Pay.

 Between 2007 and 2012, VocaLink operated a Single Euro Payments Area clearing and settlement mechanism, participating as a member of the European Automated Clearing House Association.
 The service was discontinued as a consequence of the low participation of VocaLink's shareholder UK banks into the platform.

 In May 2008, VocaLink signed a deal with the Swedish Automated Clearing House Bankgirot, to outsource part of the Swedish payments system.
 This was the first time that the processing of a national payments scheme has been transferred to a non-domestic player.

 In March 2014, in partnership with BCS Information Systems, VocaLink launched an immediate payments service, Fast And Secure Transfers (FAST) in Singapore, enabling fourteen Singaporean banks to offer the ability to transfer funds between bank accounts in real time.

+Mastercard acquisition

+In July 2016, Mastercard announced that the company would be acquiring Vocalink.
+The acquisition was completed in May 2017 for a reported $920 million.